 The baseline characteristic table aims to describe the characteristics of the groups to validate the comparability of the groups before intervention.
 But in fact, if this comparability were to be invalidated, it would mean that the study doesn't have a sufficiently high methodology level to make conclusions.
 Thus, the baseline characteristics description suppose that the groups are effectively comparable, a p-value isn't necessary.

-Where you should the p-values be used in EasyMedStat?
+Where will the p-values be displayed in EasyMedStat?

 The use of p-values is needed in all testing situation: the test between means (Welch's test, Mann-Withney's test,...), the test between two proportions (Chi² test, Fisher's test,...), the survival analysis or in multivariate analysis, for instance.